I sent Amoma my bank information, but it won’t issue my refund

 All was well until, as life would have it, our daughter was scheduled to give birth to our first grandchild that same week.
 I contacted Amoma and canceled the reservation, knowing I would pay a penalty.
 I accepted the penalty and was told the remaining amount would be returned as a credit through the credit card.

 My refund hit a snag when I had to cancel my credit card because of fraud and was issued a new one.
 After waiting nearly three weeks with no refund showing from Amoma, I contacted them again.
-I was told I would now have to send additional information so they could do a wire transfer to my bank.
+I had to send additional information so they could do a wire transfer to my bank.
 They asked for my account number, SWIFT number and IBAN number.

 I sent all except the IBAN because the U.S. does not use IBANs.
 For the past two months, I have been trading emails because they continue to ask for all of this information again and again; I can only assume they must know U.S. banks do not have that number to give.